camunda/camunda-docs-manual/content/reference/bpmn20/events/signal-events.md

 When deploying a process definition with one or more signal start events, the following considerations apply:

-* The name of the signal start event must be unique across a given process definition, i.e. a process definition must not have multiple signal start events with the same name.
+* The name of the signal start event must be unique across a given process definition, i.e., a process definition must not have multiple signal start events with the same name.
 The engine throws an exception upon deployment of a process definition in case two or more signal start events reference the same signal or if two or more signal start events reference signals with the same signal name.
 * Contrary to message start events, the name of the signal start event does not have to be unique across all deployed process definitions.
 * Process versioning: Upon deployment of a new version of a process definition, the signal subscriptions of the previous version are canceled.
 This is also the case for signal events that are not present in the new version.

-A process instance of a process definition with one or more signal start events will be started, when thrown a signal with a proper name.
-The signal can either be thrown by a process instance (i.e. on intermediate throwing signal event or signal end event) or using the following methods on the RuntimeService:
+A process instance of a process definition with one or more signal start events will be started, when a signal with the proper name is thrown.
+The signal can either be thrown by a process instance (i.e., on intermediate throwing signal event or signal end event) or using the following methods on the RuntimeService:

 ```java
 void signalEventReceived(String signalName);